 Relatives, colleagues, and other friends of the late Anne Hopewell Selby, Assistant Professor of English at the University of Illinois at Chicago, have established a fund in her memory for awards for distinction in Graduate Studies in English.
 Annually the department of English designates one graduate student enrolled in the department who has demonstrated outstanding scholarship in English to receive an award, which is paid from the income derived from the memorial fund.
 The winner is selected by a committee appointed by the Director of Graduate Studies on the basis of a submitted PhD Dissertation chapter.
 Students in all specializations are eligible for the award, presented at the department’s annual spring celebration.
-The graduate-level award consists of a cash prize of $500 for the recipient.
+The award includes a cash prize.

 Kogan Bonus Award

 The Scholarship Association of the University of Illinois at Chicago has established the Kogan Bonus Award for students in English.
-This $250 award is non-renewable.
+The award includes a cash prize.
 The recipient of the Kogan Award is chosen by a committee appointed by the Director of Graduate Studies.
 The award is designed to enhance a student’s professional development, and selection of the winner is based upon the strength of a student’s work prior to the dissertation, such as an essay written for a course during the academic year, an MA Project, or an approved Dissertation Prospectus.

 Department of English Distinguished Teaching Award

 This award is presented annually to an advanced doctoral student whose performance as a Teaching Assistant, as judged by department faculty, ranks at the highest level of professional competence.
-The award consists of a cash prize of $500 for the recipient.
+The award includes a cash prize.
 Students construct a dossier of teaching materials submitted to a committee appointed by the Director of Graduate Studies.
 The dossier consists of a statement of teaching philosophy (no more than three pages), course syllabi, course evaluations from no more than two classes, and sample student papers from one of the courses.

 Betty Stuart Smith Award